iZwag/ha-gullburet/README.md

 # Home Assistant // Gullburet

-The nickname of our apartment is Gullburet.
+This repo contains (the shareable part of) my smart-home configuration.
+Orhcestration of is handled by [Home Assistant](https://www.home-assistant.io/).

+What is *Gullburet*?
+It's the nickname of our apartment, and it means "the golden cage".

 ## Hardware